Kyrylo Marsak: 2024–25 season

 Marsak opened the season by finishing sixth at the 2024 CS Denis Ten Memorial Challenge.
 He followed this up by winning gold at the 2024 Volvo Open Cup.
 Continuing to compete on the 2024-25 ISU Challenger Series, he placed fifteenth at the 2024 CS Tallinn Trophy and fifth at the 2024 CS Warsaw Cup.

 In January, Marsak competed at the 2025 Winter World University Games in Turin, Italy.
 He placed twenty-fifth in the short program and did not advance to the free skate segment.
 The following month, he competed at the Road to 26 Trophy, a test event for the 2026 Winter Olympics, finishing in eighth place.

 Marsak subsequently closed the season by competing at the 2025 World Championships in Boston, Massachusetts, United States.
 He placed thirty-third in the short program and did not advance to the free skate segment.
 In an interview following his performance, he shared, "I am so disappointed.
 Trainings went so well, I’m physically ready, but I don’t know, something is wrong mentally, and it’s really, really frustrating.
 I do keep going because I love this sport.
 Now I will prepare for the qualifier.
 I just love figure skating, I follow every competition.
 I also enjoy teaching the little kids in Finland, where I train right now.
 And I just love every aspect of figure skating, but right now, it’s really, really frustrating."

+In April, Marsak competed at the 2025 Ukrainian Championships, winning his third consecutive national title.
+His father, Andriy took two weeks off from his army duties to watch his son compete at the event in Bohuslav.
+However, while in attendance, most of Andriy's army unit were killed.
+"It was a very bad situation, so that trip most likely saved him," Marsak remarked.
+"If he had been there, it’s not certain that we would have seen each other again."